-Developing the Sacred Masculine, a program designed by the Men’s Resource Center of West Michigan, provides an opportunity for men to develop in a way that fosters mutual respect and intimacy in relationships, self-awareness, empathy for others, and spiritual growth.
-We believe that by developing the sacred masculine, men can have a greater capacity to be compassionate and loving toward themselves and others.
+Developing the Sacred Masculine, a program designed by the Men’s Resource Center of West Michigan, provides an opportunity for men to develop a more holistic masculinity.
+This can enable them to have a greater capacity to be compassionate and loving toward themselves and others.
+The sacred helps them reclaim their humanity while pursuing greater wellness through developing emotional intelligences, mutual respect and intimacy in relationships, greater self-awareness, increased empathy for others, and overall a more robust spirituality.

 A complement to existing faith-based programs